The future of the Spanish dairy sheep sector

 One of the reasons for this lack of manpower is that agricultural work is not very attractive to the younger generation.
 This is why it is so important to optimize production processes, and for this digital transformation is key.
 Labor shortages could be alleviated through greater mechanization and automation of processes.
 On the one hand, it would remove some of the hard work that makes this work unattractive to new generations.
 On the other hand, the digital transformation of the entire value chain in a sheep dairy farm allows for more efficient use of resources, helps to make more informed decisions, and generally makes the farm more economically and environmentally sustainable.

 At Gradiant, we have developed several resources that have been applied with great success in the agri-food sector: from technologies integrated in UAVs, the digital twin and intelligent video processing to the use of artificial intelligence to improve genetic reproduction.
 This is the case of the GC4SHEEP project.
 The initiative uses data analysis to select males and females.
-This selection is carried out by pooling the protocols of the main dairy sheep breeds at national level (about 9
+This selection is carried out by pooling the protocols of the main dairy sheep breeds at national level (about 90% of the dairy sheep).

 Other objetives